33 Profitable Businesses To Start With 50k in Kenya

 26. Brand Ambassador

 Brand ambassadors are making some good cash in this internet era.
+A brand ambassador is among the businesses to start with 50k in Kenya.
 To become a brand ambassador, you can start by building your social media presence on Facebook, Instagram, and TikTok.
 You can spend some cash to sponsor your content for followers.

 You also need to take a free or premium course on online platforms.
 That will help you possess the skills you need to succeed as a marketer.
 Setting yourself up as a brand ambassador can cost you up to 20k.
 The good thing is you will not pay rent.